NoahCornish/noahcornish/README.md

 *Specialist in Geomatics & Environmental Management, Minor in Biology*
 *September 2019 – June 2023*
 - Recipient of the Carl Sanders Upper-Year Scholarship (awarded to full-time students with an 80%+ average).
-- Extensive training in GIS, Remote Sensing, and GPS software (ArcGIS, Catalyst, Tableau).
+- Extensive experience using GIS, Remote Sensing, and various GPS softwares (ArcGIS, Catalyst, Tableau).
 - Varsity Cross-Country team member; 2022–2025 U Sports Academic All-Canadian.

 ---